 "Desires" are inherently "warring powers."
 James 4:1-3 does not mean that they war within a person (although that is partially true); but that they set people warring against each other.
 The basic desires are for the same things; and that is for money, for power, for prestige, for worldly possessions, and for gratification of bodily lusts.
 All of these things feed our desires and motivate us.
 James warns people of affluence and of God's coming judgment upon their greedy actions.
 In James 5, he speaks to the more wealthy and affluent.

-James 5:1-6 Go to now, you rich men, weep and howl for your miseries that shall come upon you.
-2 Your riches are corrupted, and your garments are moth-eaten.
-3 Your gold and silver is cankered; and the rust of them shall be a witness against you, and shall eat your flesh as it were fire.
-You have heaped treasure together for the last days.
-4 Behold, the hire of the laborers who have reaped down your fields, which is of you kept back by fraud, cries: and the cries of them which have reaped are entered into the ears of the Lord of sabaoth.
-5 You have lived in pleasure on the earth, and been wanton; you have nourished your hearts, as in a day of slaughter.
-6 You have condemned and killed the just; and he does not resist you.
+James 5:1-6 Come now, you rich, weep and howl for your miseries that are coming upon you!
+Your riches are corrupted, and your garments are moth-eaten.
+Your gold and silver are corroded, and their corrosion shall be a witness against you and will eat your flesh like fire.
+You have heaped treasure up for the last days.
+Indeed the wages of the laborers who mowed your fields, which you kept back by fraud, cry out; and the cries of the reapers have reached the ears of the Lord of Sabaoth.
+You have lived on the earth in pleasure and luxury; you have fattened your hearts as in a day of slaughter.
+You have condemned, you have murdered the just; he does not resist you.

 So this is what we are seeing in our society today.
 It is the exact same thing going on.
 As is seen in our affluent society—when everyone is striving to possess the same things, life inevitably becomes a competitive arena where everybody is competing for things.
-That's what keeping up with the Jones's is.
-It's competing for the things that the Jones's already have.
+That is what keeping up with the Jones' is.
+It is competing for the things that the Jones' already have.

-You remember the Cabbage Patch dolls, back in the late 1970s or early '80s.
-There were women fighting each other for the last Cabbage patch doll left on the shelf.
+You remember the Cabbage Patch dolls, back in the late 1970s or early '80s?
+There were women fighting each other for the last Cabbage Patch doll left on the shelf.
 There were injuries caused by it.
 This is the type of lust and desire that we are trying to avoid.
-We have to use God's Holy Spirit in order to do that, because we are constantly being bombarded with Beanie Babies [and such], and you can go on and on and on.
+We have to use God's Holy Spirit in order to do that, because we are constantly being bombarded with Beanie Babies, or similar things, and you can go on and on and on.

 Look at the credit quandaries of today.
 This is a fine example of how it even pits people against each other.
-11% of teenagers own their own credit cards, and 40% use their parent's.
-That's one way of giving your child affluenza.
+Eleven percent of teenagers have their own credit cards, and 40% use their parent's.
+That is one way of giving your child affluenza.
 Americans have more than one billion credit cards.
 Yet fewer than one-third of all Americans pay their balances off each month.
 In fact, the average card holder is $2,700.00 in debt and is paying 16% interest.
 More Americans declared bankruptcy in 1997 than graduated from college.
 (That was 1.1 million.)
-So we see where our nations is going in that way.
+So we see where our nation is going in that way.
 And arguments about money play a major role in 90% of divorce cases.
 So is affluenza affecting our nation?

-II Timothy 3:1-5 This know also, that in the last days perilous times shall come.
-2 For men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful [which is a banner of our affluent society], unholy 3 without natural affection, trucebreakers, false accusers, incontinent, fierce, despisers of those that are good, 4 traitors, heady, high-minded, lovers of pleasures more than lovers of God; 5 having a form of godliness, but denying the power thereof: From such turn away.
+II Timothy 3:1-5 But know this, that in the last days perilous times will come: For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful [which is a banner of our affluent society], unholy, unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, traitors, headstrong, haughty, lovers of pleasure rather than lovers of God, having a form of godliness but denying its power.
+And from such people turn away!

 Obedience to the craving for pleasure drives people apart, because it drives them to rivalry for the same things.
 Obedience to the will of God draws us together, because it requires sacrifice and submission.
 It is God's will that we serve one another, which is a spiritual sacrifice.
 And spiritual sacrifices are even more important during the Feast of Tabernacles than they are even during the rest of the year.
 We have a perfect opportunity to begin developing those to their height—as well as our spiritual gifts.

 The second consequence: The craving for pleasure drives a person to wrong actions.
 This is another consequence that James mentions.
 Before a person can arrive at a wrong action, there must be the driving emotion of "desire" in his mind.
-He may restrain himself from the thing that the desire for pleasures insights him to do; but as long as that desire is in him mind, he's not safe.
-We have a desire for something, and we know that it's wrong, and we put it out of our mind (or we just hide it in the back of our mind, and don't quite get rid of it)—it will come back every time and suck us in.
+He may restrain himself from the thing that the desire for pleasures insights him to do; but as long as that desire is in him mind, he is not safe.
+We have a desire for something, and we know that it is wrong, and we put it out of our mind (or we just hide it in the back of our mind, and do not quite get rid of it)—it will come back every time and suck us in.

-For example, if you've always wanted the most expensive car, it can make us unhappy with the car that we do have—if you let that sit there and fester.
-It's part of that idea of affluenza, that flu-like sickness that this nation has.
+For example, if you have always wanted the most expensive car, it can make us unhappy with the car that we do have—if you let that sit there and fester.
+It is part of that idea of affluenza, that flu-like sickness that this nation has.

 Turn with me to Galatians 5.
-You'll recall the works of the flesh that are listed here; but we have a wonderful advantage—God's Spirit.
-It helps us to resist these wrong desires, but it doesn't make us immune to them.
+You will recall the works of the flesh that are listed here; but we have a wonderful advantage—God's Spirit.
+It helps us to resist these wrong desires, but it does not make us immune to them.
 Here are some of those desires that we are to avoid.

-Galatians 5:16-21 This I say then, Walk in the Spirit, and you shall not fulfil the lust of the flesh.
-17 For the flesh lusts against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that you cannot do the things that you would.
-18 But if you be led of the Spirit, you are not under [the penalty of] the law.
-19 Now the works of the flesh are manifest, which are these: adultery, fornication, uncleanness, lasciviousness, 20 idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, 21 envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which to such things shall not inherit the kingdom of God.
+Galatians 5:16-21 I say then" Walk in the Spirit, and you shall not fulfill the lust of the flesh.
+For the flesh lusts against the Spirit, and the Spirit against the flesh; and these are contrary to one another, so that you cannot do the things that you wish.
+But if you are led by the Spirit, you are not under [the penalty of] the law.
+Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, heresies, envy, murders, drunkenness, revelries, and the like; of the which I tell you beforehand, just as I also told you in time past, that those who do such things will not inherit the kingdom of God.

-It is of the grim facts of life that a selfish person can hardly even pray correctly.
-So here's a person who is very selfish and lets their desire run away with them; and they can't pray in the proper and right way.
+It is one of the grim facts of life that a selfish person can hardly even pray correctly.
+Here is a person who is very selfish and lets their desire run away with them; and they cannot pray in the proper and right way.
 Their minds are blinded.
 So we can really appreciate what God has done to open up our minds—giving us the Holy Spirit, and enabling us to pray with the right attitude.
 No one can ever pray correctly until he removes self from the center of his life, and puts God there.
 Remember what we read in James 4:3.

-James 4:3 You ask, and receive not, because you ask amiss, that you may consume it on your lusts.
+James 4:3 You ask and and do not receive, because you ask amiss, that you may spend it on your pleasures.

-Luke 8:14 And that which fell among thorns are they, which, when they have heard, go forth, and are choked with cares and riches and pleasures of this life, and bring no fruit to perfection.
+Luke 8:14 "Now the ones that fell among thorns are those who, when they have heard, go out and are choked with cares, riches, and pleasures of this life, and bring no fruit to maturity."

 When we are not affluent, we have less distraction from what is truly important; and we are able to more easily care about our fellow human beings.
 It seems that we are less likely to seek the things of God when we are affluent—when we have that "flu" of affluenza.

-Colossians 3:1-7 If you then be risen with Christ, seek those things which are above, where Christ sits on the right hand of God.
-2 Set your affection on things above, not on things on the earth.
-3 For you are dead, and your life is hid with Christ in God.
-4 When Christ, who is our life, shall appear, then shall you also appear with him in glory.
-5 Mortify therefore your members which are upon the earth; fornication, uncleanness, inordinate affection, evil concupiscence, and covetousness, which is idolatry.
-6 For which things sake the wrath of God comes on the children of disobedience: 7 In the which you also walked some time, when you lived in them.
+Colossians 3:1-7 If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
+Set your mind on things above, not on things on the earth.
+For you died, and your life is hidden with Christ in God.
+When Christ who is our life appears, then you also will appear with Him in glory.
+Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.
+Because of these things the wrath of God is coming upon the children of disobedience, in the which you yourselves once walked, when you lived in them.

-Titus 3:3 For we ourselves also were sometimes foolish, disobedient, deceived, serving divers lusts and pleasures, living in malice and envy, hateful, and hating one another.
+Titus 3:3 For we ourselves also were once foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and envy, hateful and hating one another.